-In 2023, we recorded a loss on extinguishment of debt of \$8.1 million relating to the redemption of all of our outstanding 6.250% Senior Unsecured Notes due 2025 (the "2025 Notes") in the fourth quarter of 2023.
+In 2024, we recorded a Loss on extinguishment of debt of \$1.2 million relating to the write-off of deferred financing costs and a portion of the discount on the Term Loan (as defined below), due to prepayments on the Term Loan.
+In 2023, we recorded a Loss on extinguishment of debt of \$8.1 million relating to the redemption of all of our outstanding 6.250% Senior Unsecured Notes due 2025 in the fourth quarter of 2023.